Overview and Guidelines

 Timeline

-The deadline to apply is March 27, 2025 at 11:59pm ET / 8:59pm PTOur application portal will open on February 27, 2025, and will remain open for four weeks.
-Internal notifications will be made in late June 2025, with a public announcement to follow in August.
+The deadline to apply is March 19, 2026, at 11:59pm ET / 8:59pm PT.
+Our application portal will open on February 19, 2026, and will remain open for four weeks.
+Internal notifications will be made in late June 2026, with a public announcement to follow in August.

-Funds for General Operating Support must be used during 2025-26 season (July 2025-June 2026).
-Creation of New Work and Live Music for Dance funds must be used between July 2025 and June 2027.
+Funds for General Operating Support must be used during 2026-27 season (July 2026-June 2027).
+Creation of New Work and Live Music for Dance funds must be used between July 2026 and June 2028.

 Registration Links for the Application Webinar and Q&A Sessions